Main Topics

 Her MSc. dissertation is titled "Untersuchungen transienter Transformanten von Physcomitrella patens (Hedw.)
 B.S.G.".

-Marta De Zotti - University of Padua
+Marta De Zotti - University of Padua, Italy

 Marta is an associate professor in Organic Chemistry at the Department of Chemistry of the University of Padova (Italy).
 She coauthored more than 100 publications in peer-review journals, and four EU patents on biorationally-designed peptides as ecofriendly plant-protection products, a technology that won the first prize at the Intellectual Property Award 2021 - Agrotech sector (Expo2021 Dubai).

-Sarah Mazzotta - University of Milan
+Sarah Mazzotta - University of Milan, Italy

 Sarah Mazzotta received her Master’s degree from the University of Calabria in 2016 and she obtained her PhD at University of Seville (2020).
 Her PhD research activity was focused on the design and synthesis of novel antimicrobial small molecules, especially against adenovirus infections.
 She was also involved in the preparation of new bioactive compounds from natural sources.
 In 2020, she started her postdoctoral fellowship at the University of Milan working on the generation of novel glycomimetics as bacterial lectin ligands useful in antimicrobial anti-adhesion therapy.
 Since 2023 she is an organic chemistry researcher at the same university.

-Elena Baraldi - University of Bologna
+Elena Baraldi - University of Bologna, Italy

 She holds a degree in Agricultural Sciences from the University of Bologna and a PhD in Molecular Biology from EMBL in Heidelberg, Germany.
 She is currently an Associate Professor in the Department of Agricultural and Food Sciences (DISTAL) at the University of Bologna, specializing in Plant Pathology.
 She teaches several courses in both undergraduate and graduate programs and is responsible for the Biotechnology and Plant Pathology Laboratory.